prateekvrma/Astar-PathPlanning-RigidRobot/README.md

 Matplotlib

 ## Steps for Execution
-1. Clone the folder from the git repository.
+Step <1> Clone the folder from the git repository.

-2. Go to the folder location in the terminal.
+Step <2> Go to the folder location in the terminal.

-3. Run the python file with the following command :
+Step <3> Run the python file with the following command :

  python prateek_verma.py

-4. Next enter values for start (x,y) and goal (x,y) positions and wait for the code to execute.
+Step <4> Next enter values for start (x,y) and goal (x,y) positions and wait for the code to execute.

 Example Inputs: